simbafs/go-web-app/README.md

 # go-next-monorepo

-Use golang as backend, nextjs SSG for frontend, both in a monorepo.
-Build all file including static frontend into a single executable file
+Compile the frontend using next (SSG), and then put it into the Go backend to compile into a single executable file.

+# feature

+-   output single executable file
+-   single port in dev mode
+-   hot reload when file change in dev mode
+-   small docker image size(~14MB)

-# frontend
+## frontend

 **Notice** For SSG, do not use next api route